 8. Continue to simmer for a few more minutes

 9. The milk solids will start to settle to the bottom and yellow golden fat will remain on top

-10. Carefully pour the ghee into the muslin cloth to separate the milk solids
+10. Carefully pass the ghee through a muslin cloth to separate the milk solids from the liquid ghee.

 11. Let the ghee cool completely before storing in an air-tight container and store away from direct sunlight